vkay222/The-Human-Machine-Network/README.md

 ### Workflow

 1. **Human Input Layer:** Collects governance proposals and decisions using SNARKs for data privacy and correctness.
-This layer facilitates the encoding of inputs into ecrypted proof circuits.
+2. This layer facilitates the encoding of inputs into encrypted proof circuits.
-2. **Modular DAO Layer:** Processes inputs, applies governance logic, and provides executable commands for agents.
+3. **Modular DAO Layer:** Processes inputs, applies governance logic, and provides executable commands for agents.
-3. **Execution Layer:** Utilizes autonomous AI agents and zkVMs to implement governance directives securely.
+4. **Execution Layer:** Utilizes autonomous AI agents and zkVMs to implement governance directives securely.

 ---